developerSid/KubernetesKluster/Provision/README.md

       - "*"
 EOF
 ```
    1. According to Kubernetes the Hard Way this should have the effect of "Create the system:kube-apiserver-to-kubelet
       ClusterRole with permissions to access the Kubelet API and perform most common tasks associated with managing pods"
-   1. execute
+   1. "Bind the system:kube-apiserver-to-kubelet ClusterRole to the kubernetes user", execute:
 ```bash
 sudo -u kubernetes cat <<EOF | sudo -u kubernetes /opt/kubernetes/kubernetes-v1.10.4-linux-amd64/bin/kubectl apply --kubeconfig /opt/kubernetes/config/master-admin.kubeconfig -f -
 apiVersion: rbac.authorization.k8s.io/v1beta1